2021 Ready to Read Applications are open from July 1st to August 31st every year.

 Once you are logged in, you can see your Applicant Dashboard, with your contact information on the left and your library information on the right.
 At the top of this page, click "Apply."
 The 2021 Ready to Read application will come up and you can again click "Apply" on the right.
 This will take you to the application.
 You can log in and out of your application anytime before August 31st, you do not have to complete it in one sitting.

-If you are a newly established library and need to create an online account (for 2021, this should just be for Winston Public Library), here are directions for creating your account.
+If your library needs to create an online account (for 2021, this is for Rainier, Winston, and Yoncalla libraries), here are directions for creating your account.
 Click the above link and select "Create New Account."
 You can now create an organizational profile for your library, with details like name and address.

 In the organizational profile: